-5 ways to help you make sure your US immigration documents they are saved correctly.
+5 ways to help you make sure your US immigration documents are saved correctly.

 1. Prepare for paperwork beyond forms of government

 Every immigration process requires at least one form of government.
 But what many people don’t know is that you are often required to submit a number of other documents called “pieces of evidence.”

 Evidence supports documentation that shows something else about you such as: utility bills, proof that you have a U.S. address, a marriage certificate showing that your marriage is legitimate, a record of arrival or of departure to the USA that shows that you have legally entered the country, etc.

 When you are preparing to file an immigration application, be sure to include all necessary supporting documentation.
 It’s a good idea to have a checklist specific to your situation so you don’t miss a thing.

 Important note!
 Plan to send copies of your documents to USCIS and keep the originals with you.
 Only rarely does USCIS require original documents to be submitted.

 2. Translate foreign documents

 USCIS requires that all documents be in English.
 If you are required to submit official non-English documents – such as a foreign birth certificate – you must include translations.

 Translations have to be certified.
 “Certified” means that the translator promises that: (1) the translation is complete and correct; and (2) that he or she is able to translate that foreign language into English.
 This promise must be made in writing and signed.